khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 ## Conclusion

-While unfortunately this research journey didn't result in any real successes for testing DEP workflows at work, it was still really interesting seeing how the enrolment setup functions as well as work with the private APIs in Virtualization.framework.
+While unfortunately this research journey didn't result in any real successes for testing DEP workflows, it was still really interesting seeing how the enrolment setup functions as well as work with the private APIs in Virtualization.framework.
 Though it is quite frustrating seeing many development tools being unavailable in Virtual Machines, especially proper OS betas and custom kernel collections.

 * Some partial work-arounds available however:
   * [vma2pwn](https://github.com/nick-botticelli/vma2pwn)